 From Picky Eater to Community Feeder: How a Southern Creole Girl Became an Urban Farmer and Food Justice Advocate

-The only person I ever saw tending plants was my grandpa.
-He had a small garden and a mandarin tree that I insisted on calling an orange tree.
-We’d go back and forth about it and laugh every time.
-I loved that tree, but I never saw myself as the type to grow anything—except my natural hair.
-At the time, I was deeply immersed in the natural haircare and skincare movement, learning how to use plants and oils to nourish the body.
-That’s why, when a homeschool parent told my mom about a Black-owned urban farm in Chicago called Eden Place Nature Center, I was instantly intrigued.
+The only person I'd ever seen truly care for plants was my grandpa.
+He had a small garden and a mandarin tree that I stubbornly insisted on calling an orange tree.
+We'd go back and forth about it and laugh every time.
+I loved that tree, but I never saw myself as someone who would grow anything beyond my natural hair.
+In fact, I hated bugs, the heat, and getting dirty.
+Yet, the idea of growing food in raised beds sounded both fascinating and like the last thing I ever expected to do.

 So, in the words of Ron Finley, the guerrilla gardener from South Central LA, who always says, “Go plant some shit.”
 Let it be the act of rebellion, resistance, and restoration all at once.